Homework

 Modern Foreign Languages

-In MFL at KS3, students are set a song to teach their parents/carers as a regular homework.
+In Years 7 and 8, students are set a song to teach their parents/carers as a regular homework.
 These are based on key structures taught at KS3 and help to embed the learning of these and strengthen memory pathways.
 Students are also regularly set Duo Lingo and Linguascope tasks.
-Students will have some written tasks towards the end of Year 7 and also in Year 8 and homework will also consist of students learning their written paragraphs for assessments.
+Students will have some written tasks in Year 8 and homework will also consist of students learning their written paragraphs for assessments.
 Students also have glossaries to help facilitate their learning at home.

-In MFL at KS4, as well as making use of Duo Lingo and Linguascope, students are also guided to use Memorise which helps support the embedding of key GCSE vocabulary and can be tightly controlled by the teacher.
+In Years 9 -11, as well as making use of Duo Lingo and Linguascope, students are also guided to use Memorise which helps support the embedding of key GCSE vocabulary and can be tightly controlled by the teacher.
 Students are set a combination of short written tasks, gap-fills and, eventually, written pieces to learn based on the GCSE topics.
 Students are also set some translation of key structures and then extended translations where they are required to manipulate these.

 Music

-In Music at KS4, students are set homework once a week and the tasks relate to the topics that they are completing that half term.
+In Year 9 -11, students are set homework once a week and the tasks relate to the topics that they are completing that half term.
 Homework ranges in activities such as: retrieval of key terminology tasks, rehearsal time, past exam questions or appraising (listening + analysis) tasks.
 Students are given resources needed to complete their homework in lesson time.

 Philosophy & Religious Education

-In PRE at KS4, homework is set that builds on the previous learning and skills developed at KS3.
-For example, practice exam style questions, research tasks and creative tasks which help to consolidate the learning done in class.
-Students will also look in depth and revise key quotes and statements from leading figures in Philosophy.
-Students are also set homework which requires them to practice and prepare presentations which they then share in class.
-Homework is set weekly.
+In Year 9 -11, homework is set weekly and builds on the previous learning and skills developed at KS3.
+For example, creative revision including retrieval of key terminology which help to consolidate the learning done in class.
+Students will also look in depth and revise key quotes and statements from leading figures in Philosophy and religious texts.
+Students may also be set homework which requires them to practice and prepare for end of unit and key assessments throughout the year, linked to the activities completed in class.

 Physical Education

-Students in KS4 taking GCSE PE complete a range of tasks set approximately weekly depending on the topic.
+Students complete a range of tasks set approximately weekly depending on the topic.
 Types of homework tasks include online knowledge quizzes; exam questions/ long answer 9 mark questions where relevant; acknowledgement tasks based on marking of tests or classwork; consolidation tasks from the lesson, for example labelling a diagram.
+Homework tasks will also be used to help students prepare for assessments.

 Science

-In KS3 Science, students will be set a range of tasks throughout the academic year to allow for retrieval practice and underpinning key scientific concepts.
-Students will use Century, which creates an individual learning path for students.
-Educake to support retrieval practice and project based work to consolidate their learning.
+In Year 7 and 8 students will be set a range of tasks throughout the academic year to consolidate underpinning key scientific concepts.
+Students will complete retrieval practice quizzes and knowledge organisers to develop their science knowledge.
+Students will be set 30 minutes homework per week.

-In Science at KS4, Y9 & Y10 students will be predominantly using ‘Kay Science’ where they will be set two videos and two sets of questions to complete from each Science discipline.
-Students will be expected to reach an 80% benchmark score for each homework.
-In preparation for landmark assessments, students will be set other revision task such as exam questions.
+Year 9 and Year 10 students will be predominantly using ‘Kay Science’ where they will be set 2 videos and 2 sets of questions to complete from each Science discipline.
+Students will be expected to reach a 60% benchmark score for each homework.
+In preparation for landmark assessments students will be set other assessment preparation tasks such as using knowledge organisers exam questions.

-Y11 students predominantly will complete a range of exam style questions, using ‘Kay Science’ and other revision preparation tasks for their GCSE exams, including the use of GCSEpod.
+Year 11 students predominantly will complete a range of exam style questions, using ‘Kay Science’ and other revision preparation tasks for their GCSE Exams.

 Technology